jme/life/README.md

 Written with standard OCaml 4.01, no extra libs required

-Linux i86 build also available.
+Linux i86 build is also included.

 ## License